treehouselabs/FMClassificationBundle/README.md

 ### Tokenizer

-Splits an input in tokens.
+Splits a string in tokens.